KRudraksh/Poker_Prediction_CS419/README.md

 - generate_csv.py
 - [poker_prediction.ipynb](https://colab.research.google.com/drive/1flWsONo_E0LKh4euKR9dUmADwLQrVhoz?usp=sharing)

+The `poker-hand-testing.csv` and `poker-hand-training-true.csv` files are generated from `poker-hand-testing.data` and `poker-hand-training-true.csv` files respectively.
 The `generate_csv.py` file is used to convert `.data` files to `.csv` files.
 It can be used as
 ```
 python generate_csv.py [filename]